 NATO-RUSSIA COUNCIL’S COOPERATIVE AIRSPACE INITIATIVE

-Rome declaration of Heads of State and Government of NATO Member States and the Russian Federation dated 28 May 2002 paved the way for beginning work on the establishment of the NATO-Russia Coordination Centre within the framework of the implementation of the NATO-Russia Council’s Cooperative Airspace Initiative (NRC CAI).
+The Rome declaration of Heads of State and Government of NATO Member States and the Russian Federation dated 28 May 2002 paved the way for beginning work on the establishment of the NATO-Russia Coordination Centre as part of the implementation of the NATO-Russia Council’s Cooperative Airspace Initiative (NRC CAI).

-27 October 2006 is considered as the date for beginning the establishment of the Information Exchange System (IES).
-Russian Federation CAI Coordination Centre was established on 22 November 2006.
+27 October 2006 is considered the launch date of the Information Exchange System (IES).
+The Russian Federation CAI Coordination Centre was established on 22 November 2006.

 — Bodø (Norway) and Murmansk (Russia);

 — Warsaw (Poland) and Kaliningrad (Russia);

 — Ankara (Turkey) and Rostov-on-Don (Russia).

 - CAI Coordination Centres in Moscow and Warsaw are the main coordination nodes.
 On the NATO part, a number of countries participate in the project implementation: Canada, France, Greece, Hungary, Norway, Poland, Turkey, and the United States.
 Observers are Estonia, Finland, Latvia, Lithuania, and Ukraine.

 - The basis of CAI is the Information Exchange System (IES) for the exchange of air situation information between the Coordination Centres in Moscow and Warsaw — the purpose of which is to improve the transparency of aviation activity in adjoining FIRs.